wzgrx/ComfyUI-nunchaku/README.md

    python main.py
    ```

-4. Open the Manager, search `nunchaku` in the Custom Nodes Manager and then install it.
+4. Open the Manager, search `ComfyUI-nunchaku` in the Custom Nodes Manager and then install it.

 ### Manual Installation